 It would be difficult to overstate the importance of CMS’s inclusion of the preservation of independent practices as a principle of the QPP.
 Independent physician practices have proven to be the most successful in accountable care and key to maintaining competitive health care markets.
 The same characteristics that make the independent physician practices successful also make this principle particularly challenging for CMS to deliver on.
 Physicians must feel the change in their practice.
 There is no board room in small practices where a government affairs team will explain slight tweaks in policy that increase revenue by a half a percentage point.
 The preservation of independent practice in QPP will be felt by CMS’s continuous effort to reduce the administrative burden of participation in QPP through technology, policy and measure design and a continuous effort to link performance with incentives as tightly as possible.

 We support CMS’s proposal for virtual groups.
 CMS specifically asked for comment on several additional requirements for virtual groups.
 We do not believe that at the onset it is advisable to set additional standards on virtual groups.
 We recommend the following principles to guide CMS’s finalization of the virtual groups.

 - Voluntary election by physicians to be in a virtual group prior to the start of the performance year

-- Agree to work together to improve quality and other elected components of MIPS
+- Agree to work together to improve their performance in QPP

 - Can elect to be scored on